-Why Companies Should Invest in Human Trafficking
+Why Companies Should Invest in the Fight Against Human Trafficking

 Human trafficking is a $150 billion global industry that robs 25 million people around the world of their freedom, and it exploits legitimate systems within multiple business sectors to do it.
 If we want to successfully disrupt and prevent this crime, participation and investment by business and industry partners with resources at a comparable scale to the size of the problem is crucial.
 Participation requires not just passive support but actual, active commitment and effort on the part of businesses that unwittingly – but regularly – intersect with traffickers, victims, and survivors.

 Polaris’s corporate partners share our vision to disrupt human trafficking at the root and establish slavery-proof environments.
 Regardless of the type of industry your company is in, there are a number of ways you can be a part of furthering our mission.
 In return, we help companies meet critical business objectives, ensuring employees and consumers have a way to get involved in this important work.
 Polaris’s corporate partners find us to be creative and collaborative with a business-minded approach.
 Whether creating a training for employees or developing a comprehensive customized public awareness campaign, our partnerships are crafted to meet the specific needs of each partner.
 Using the exclusive data gathered from managing the National Human Trafficking Hotline (NHTH), we develop sustainable, service-oriented, and survivor-centric corporate partnerships that achieve measurable results and deliver economic value to our partners while furthering our mission to eradicate human trafficking.